Author Bio: I am John Lewis, a blogger, survivalist and outdoor enthusiast. You can follow me over at Epic Wilderness by clicking here.

 Emergency responders usually use a sheepsfoot blade to cut through things which restraint the victim’s movement without harming them, such as cutting a seatbelt.

 Third, is the spear-point blade where the blade is made to be symmetrically pointed, where the blade-point is in the same line as the center of the blade.
-These kind of blades are great for piercing things, where you can also say that these can work as great throwing knives.
+These kinds of blades are great for piercing things, where you can also say that these can work as great throwing knives.

 Also, most boot knives that you see in the market are sharpened on both ends, which I would suggest getting only when you are experienced at handling knives.
 If you are still new to this, it would be better to get a knife with only one sharpened edge.